akhenakh/dico/README.md

 Most of the time you're manipulating data from a database server, modify it and save, especially in web development.

-Here are the usual patterns:
+Here are the usual patterns with Pydictobj:

 ### Create an object from scratch and validate fields